-The USAF mounted the service's last major scientific balloon flight, a manned astronomical mission named Project STARGAZER, on 13:14 December 1962, with Kittinger and astronomer William C. White performing telescopic observations from an altitude of over 25,000 meters (82,000 feet).
+The USAF mounted the service's last major scientific balloon flight, a crewed astronomical mission named Project STARGAZER, on 13:14 December 1962, with Kittinger and astronomer William C. White performing telescopic observations from an altitude of over 25,000 meters (82,000 feet).
 Satellites and astronauts were being shot into orbit by that time, and interest in scientific ballooning faded for about a decade.
 After a total of five high-altitude balloon flights, Kittinger went back to flying warplanes, seeing service in the Vietnam War, where he was shot down and made a prisoner of war for 11 months.
 He kept his wits about him in confinement by thinking over a global balloon flight.

-* The USSR also performed a series of manned balloon flights in the late 1950s and early 1960s under the "Volga" program to evaluate space suits and other space technologies.
+* The USSR also performed a series of crewed balloon flights in the late 1950s and early 1960s under the "Volga" program to evaluate space suits and other space technologies.
 The Soviet effort faded out about the same time as the parallel US effort, and was also marked by a tragedy.

-On 1 November 1962, two experienced Red Air Force parachutists, Major Yevgenny Andreyev and Colonel Pyotr Dolgov, were sent up in a high-altitude balloon to test survival systems for the Vostok manned space capsule.
+On 1 November 1962, two experienced Red Air Force parachutists, Major Yevgenny Andreyev and Colonel Pyotr Dolgov, were sent up in a high-altitude balloon to test survival systems for the Vostok crewed space capsule.
 Andreyev was to test a new non-explosive Vostok ejection seat, wearing a conventional military high-altitude pressure suit; he punched out at 24,460 meters (83,500 feet) and landed safely.
 Dolgov was wearing a full space suit and his jump was to test its integrity; he punched out at 28,640 meters (93,970 feet).
 His parachute did deploy, but the recovery team found him quite dead.
 The faceplate had hit the gondola on the way out and cracked, with the suit depressurizing at high altitude.BACK_TO_TOP